gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-07/index.md

 - Updated `account-baseline-root` to allow you to turn off AWS Config and CloudTrail entirely.
-This is necessary if you want to aggregate AWS Config and CloudTrail data in a child account (e.g., a dedicated logs account), but that child account doesn't initially exist and doesn't contain S3 buckets / KMS CMKs when you first run `apply`.
+This is necessary if you want to aggregate AWS Config and CloudTrail data in a child account (e.g., a dedicated logs account), but that child account doesn&apos;t initially exist and doesn&apos;t contain S3 buckets / KMS CMKs when you first run `apply`.
   Now you can run `apply` initially with AWS Config and CloudTrail disabled, create all the child accounts, apply a security baseline to each child account (including creating the necessary S3 buckets and KMS CMKs), turn AWS Config and CloudTrail back on in the root account, and run `apply` again.
 Also, fixed a bug where this module will now use the KMS key specified via the `cloudtrail_kms_key_arn` input parameter rather than creating its own KMS master key for encrypting CloudTrail data.
 See the Deployment Guide for the recommended configuration if deploying from scratch.
-See the Migration Guide if you're updating an existing deployment.
+See the Migration Guide if you&apos;re updating an existing deployment.

 - Updated `account-baseline-app` so that, depending on the settings you pass in, it can either store AWS Config and CloudTrail data locally (e.g., if this is a dedicated account for aggregating logs) or send that data to a separate account (e.g., if this is an app account such a dev, stage, or prod).
 See the Deployment Guide for the recommended configuration if deploying from scratch.
-See the Migration Guide if you're updating an existing deployment.
+See the Migration Guide if you&apos;re updating an existing deployment.

 - Updated `account-baseline-security` to allow configuring it to send AWS Config and CloudTrail data to an external account (e.g., a separate logs account).
-Also, fixed a bug where it wasn't setting the `config_linked_accounts` parameter correctly, which made AWS Config data not work correctly if trying to use the security account itself for aggregation.
+Also, fixed a bug where it wasn&apos;t setting the `config_linked_accounts` parameter correctly, which made AWS Config data not work correctly if trying to use the security account itself for aggregation.
 See the Deployment Guide for the recommended configuration if deploying from scratch.
-See the Migration Guide if you're updating an existing deployment.
+See the Migration Guide if you&apos;re updating an existing deployment.

 - Updated all `account-baseline-xxx` modules to, by default, send CloudTrail data not only to an S3 bucket (e.g., for aggregation in a logs account) but also CloudWatch Logs in the current account (for easy debugging).